 "Getting things done feels good.
-And our brains reward us with a hit of dopamine," Jolly wrote in an article about the video.
+And our brains reward us with a hit of dopamine," Jolly said.
 "What busy executives don't realize is that if they carry on like this it'll affect not just their career but their health."

 Hurry sickness sufferers are often tired and stressed, and end up achieving little of lasting value for their organization, said Jolly.
 Therefore, it's critical for leaders to slow down, practice listening and ask open questions.

 "The main impact is to build greater focus and confidence, enabling people to be more collaborative and resilient," Jolly said.

 "Demands on a leader can be stressful and continuously changing," added Kris Mailepors, author of "The Easy to Follow Leader" (Aloha Publishing, 2018) and executive coach.
 "Mindfulness brings us back to the present moment.
 For leaders, mindfulness as a regular practice is a bona fide way to control the long-term effects of stress on their mental, emotional and physical health."

 Additionally, leaders need to communicate with their team every day – and they need to be emotionally available to do so.
 Mindfulness helps them be more engaged in conversation.

 "It's an opportunity to be fully present for them; to be there for what they need that day without being distracted," said Mailepors.
 "The new skill leaders must master is creating space for the needs of their people as individuals in the moment they arise.
 It's a new way to show support for others."